Pinterest Pixel

 • TextBox: Allows user input.

-• ComboBox: Creates a drop-down list.
+• ComboBox: Creates dropdown.

-• CheckBox: Enables selection of multiple options.
+• CheckBox: Allows the user to select multiple options.

 • ListBox: Displays a list of items.